VirtualFlow/VFTools/README.md

 - [VFLP: VirtualFlow for Ligand Preparation](https://github.com/VirtualFlow/VFLP)
 - [VFVS : VirtualFlow for Virtual Screenings](https://github.com/VirtualFlow/VFVS)

-They use the same core technology regarding the workflow management and parallelization, and they can be used individually or in concert with each other.
-Additional versions are expected to arrive in the future.
-Pre-built ready-to-dock ligand libraries for VFVS are available for free (in the download section).

-VFTools is a package of additional tools which can be useful when using VirtualFlow, for example for preparing workflows or postprocessing completed workflows.
+VFTools is a a loose collection of additional tools and scripts which can be useful when using VirtualFlow, for example for preparing workflows or postprocessing completed workflows.

 ### Overview of Resources